 - Attach the following supporting documentation to the end of the proposal

-- A detailed budget on the form provided and budget justification for total project costs consistent with the list of allowable costs shown below.
-See the Budget Justification Checklist [pdf] and Budget Justification Sample [doc].
+- A detailed budget using the required budget form and budget justification for total project costs consistent with the list of allowable/unallowable costs shown below.

-- Letter of support from department chair acknowledging department commitment, e.g., office, computer, supplies, etc., and identifying staff member responsible for facilitating activities related to visit.
-The faculty sponsor (PI) is responsible for coordinating with the department chair/dean's office any office/laboratory space, telephone/computer access, or other materials requested by the Visiting Scholar.
+- Letter of support from department chair acknowledging department commitment, e.g., office, computer, supplies etc., and identifying staff member responsible for facilitating activities related to visit.
+The faculty sponsor (PI) is responsible for coordinating with the department chair/dean's office any office/laboratory space, telephone/computer access or other materials requested by the visiting scholar(s).

 - Two-page biographical sketch each of the principal investigator and of the co-principal